sampathpanja/PrizyPricer/README.md

 An offline survey about different products and their prices

 Envirinment :
-Maven multi module porject, spring (security, ORM, MVC, Transactions, AOP), hibernate, Mysql-database, wildfly-11.0.0 server, jsps
+Maven multi module porject, spring (security, MVC, Transactions, ORM), hibernate, Mysql-database, wildfly-11.0.0 server, jsps

 Steps to run the project :